Location: Dorchester DT1 1QL

 A business grants scheme is sometimes available from the Government for newly registered childminders, childcare providers on domestic premises and childminder agencies in England.

 Free Early Education Funding

-For all three and four year olds and eligible two year olds, there is an entitlement of up to 15 hours per week of free early education available through government funding.
-From September 2017 the Government are extending this to up to 30 hours for eligible working parents of 3 and 4 year olds.
+For all three and four year olds and eligible two year olds, there is an entitlement of up to 15 hours per week of free early education available through government funding and they could be eligible for up to 30 hours if they work.
 Childminders can access this funding by registering on their local authority’s Early Education Funding Directory.
 All childminders with an Ofsted inspection outcome of Requires Improvement, Good or Outstanding and newly registered childminders awaiting inspection may provide funded places for 3 and 4 year olds.
 Generally, only those with a Good or Outstanding outcome (or who have not yet had a first inspection) may provide funded places for 2 year olds.

 Agency registered childminders may receive free early education funding direct from the local authority or it may be paid to the agency for dissemination to their childminders.
 In this case the agency has a responsibility to ensure that none of the funding is retained for use by the agency.